Coaching psychology: Athlete coaching

 Coaching psychology influences training methods for athlete development.
 It aims not only to improve performance in sports, but also to develop athletes holistically.
 Thus, factors affecting development such as athlete motivation have been studied through cognitive, social and emotional theories.
 One study found that athlete narcissism impacts the effectiveness of performance expectations set by the coach.
 Physical and mental skill enhancement are also studied with cognitive-behavioural theories.
 Research has shown that effective goal-setting improves performance in sport.
 Additionally, self-efficacy is also an important factor affecting athlete development.
 Thus, coaches are encouraged to increase self-efficacy in athletes through positive feedback and being a model of self-confidence themselves.
 Even coaches' own beliefs about their skill level in coaching affect the development of self-efficacy in athletes.

 In education

 Coaching psychology can also be applied in schools.
 It examines the most effective ways of educating students grounded in psychological theory.
 For instance, theories on motivation focus on the effects of self-efficacy and motivation on student performance.
 Improving teacher confidence and self-efficacy is also an area of study for coaching psychologists.
 Coaching psychology also guides students, teachers and staff in effective goal-setting and goal-attainment.
 Additionally, coaching methods like reciprocal peer coaching (the process of teachers evaluating each other's performance) are encouraged because they cultivate support and trust among educators.
 Peer coaching in the classroom also provides a collaborative environment for students, which is conducive for learning.

+Professional ethics and regulation

+Unlike psychotherapy, coaching is not subject to statutory licensing in most jurisdictions.
+Professional bodies instead rely on voluntary codes of ethics.
+The International Coaching Federation's Code of Ethics for its members and credential-holders centres on confidentiality, transparency and professional integrity.
+In the United Kingdom, the British Psychological Society's Division of Coaching Psychology offers a chartered-membership pathway that distinguishes coaching psychologists holding a recognised psychology qualification from coaches without formal psychological training.